Bigfin squid: Physical specimens

 During the 1980s, two additional immature specimens were found in the Atlantic (Magnapinna sp.
 A), and three more were found in the Pacific (Magnapinna pacifica).
-Researchers Michael Vecchione and Richard Young were the chief investigators of the finds, and eventually linked them to the two previous specimens, erecting the family Magnapinnidae in 1998, with Magnapinna pacifica as the type species.
+Researchers Michael Vecchione and Richard Young were the chief investigators of the finds, and they eventually linked them to the two previous specimens, erecting the family Magnapinnidae in 1998, with Magnapinna pacifica as the type species.
 Of particular interest was the very large fin size, up to 90% of the mantle length, that was responsible for the animals' common name.

-A single specimen of a fifth species, Magnapinna sp.
+A single specimen of a purported fifth species, Magnapinna sp.
 B, was collected in 2006.
 Magnapinna sp.
 A was described as Magnapinna atlantica in 2006.

-The genus was described from two juveniles and paralarva, none of which had developed the characteristic long arm tips.
-However, they did all have large fins, and were therefore named "magna pinna", meaning "big fin".
+The genus was described from two juveniles and a paralarva, none of which had developed the characteristic long arm tips.
+However, they did all have large fins, so were named "magna pinna", meaning "big fin".